 - Facebook, Twitter, etc during working hours.
 Please do not use your electronic devices for anything other than music during working hours.
 We do not pay our team to do anything other than help us run our lodge.
 Perhaps it just takes a second to physically peak at your iPhone to see what's up.
 Really, you just lost track of what you were thinking about, have to start all over, and whatever was just posted will likely occupy your thoughts for several minutes.
 Then you forget an ingredient in the Hors D'oeuvre, and ultimately the lodge disappointed an entire group because the Smoked Salmon/Artichoke Dip doesn't have Smoked Salmon in it.
 Perhaps this example is an exaggeration....it doesn't matter.
 You have ample free time to keep in touch with the rest of the world and attend to personal issues.
 Please don't keep peaking at your phone/tablet/computer during working hours. - Punctuality.
 Please bring a reliable alarm clock and/or mobile time piece (like a watch) be prepared to arrive on time, alert and ready to go.
 That means dressed, clean, and caffeinated.
 Please don't stumble through our door one minute before you're supposed to help us prepare a gourmet meal for 15 guests paying us \$60,000 to be here for the week and need 3 cups of coffee and half an hour of our time before you're productive.
-Next, we ask that you are able to monitor the time on your person (with something like a watch, iPod, etc) so you don't have to stop what you're doing and walk into the lodge to see what time it is.
-If you do not show up to work on time, your end of term bonus may be reduced, per your job description, and you will be asked to take the day off for the remainder of the day.
-This is important to Tiffany and Birch; and should be the one thing that is easy to do during your relationship with us.
-Part of your end of term bonus may be withheld, according to your job description, if you can't show up to work on time. - Arrive to work ON TIME and ready to be productive.
-You will be penalized, per your job description, if you're not able to show up to work on time.
-Bring as many alarm clocks as you need to wake yourself up in time to get up, ready, and to work ready to perform as expected.
-If you have a hard time getting up in the morning, don't stay up so late.
+Next, we ask that you are able to monitor the time on your person (with something like a watch, iPod, etc) so you don't have to stop what you're doing and walk into the lodge to see what time it is. - Slacking and/or soaking the clock.

-- Slacking and/or soaking the clock, including texting/FaceBooking/YouTubing etc during working hours.
 Any of your responsibilities that you don't complete are automatically absorbed by the rest of the team.
 We will not let them go unfinished or undone to our expectations.
 The 'top shelf' experience we provide must be maintained and Birch, Tiffany and the rest of the team will not appreciate anything less than excellence from each other.

-If you find yourself caught up with nothing to do, consult with a manager or a list.
-If you're done early, and nothing else needs to be done, you will still get paid your full day's worth of work; so take advantage of that.
-Be efficient and work smart. - Overtime.
+- Overtime.
 We have allocated a sufficient amount of time to each job description and pay a weekly rate.
 If you complete your tasks within or in less than the amount of time given, you will still be paid that weekly rate.
 However, according to state labor laws, we must pay you overtime if you aren't done on time.
 We are not budgeted to pay overtime, and do not expect to do so.
 Please bring strong time management skills and work ethics to this position. - Drugs, tobacco, alcohol.
 Illegal drugs shall not be used on our property or at any time during our employment of you.
 Serving or consuming alcohol to or by a minor is also illegal and not acceptable.
 Any employee who crosses that line will be released from our employment immediately.
 Tobacco use and drunkenness are also strongly discouraged. - Please clean up after yourself!
 While it is important to keep your living area tidy, please also don't leave dirty lunch dishes for the kitchen team after you make yourself lunch, please don't drink a few swallows out of a Coke and set it down for someone else to pour out and discard.
 In other words, please don't make a mess of our property and create more work for other team members.